perturbing/vasil-tests/reference-inputs-cip-31.md

     } deriving stock (Generic, Haskell.Show, Haskell.Eq)
 ```

-The `txInInfoOutRef` only contains the transaction hash and the index of the input. but the TxOut contains 4 things:
+The `txInInfoOutRef` only contains the transaction hash and the index of the input.
+But the TxOut contains 4 things:

 ```haskell
 data TxOut = TxOut {